andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

   deployment "cache" configured
   service "cache" created

-Whoo!
 Looks like everything worked OK.
-However, how do we know our service is working?
+But how do we know our service is working?
 Let's take a look:

 ..
 Code:: bash